-Event Actions Allowed Enroll Increase Contribution De-enroll Decrease Contribution Change in your marital status · · You marry Yes Yes No No You marry and either: You and/or your dependent become eligible under and enroll in your new spouse's employer's health plan, or Your spouse is enrolled in his or her employer's health FSA No No Yes Yes You lose your spouse through death, divorce, legal separation or annulment No No No Yes You lose your spouse through death, divorce, legal separation or annulment, and you/your dependents lose coverage under your spouse's employer's health plan or health FSA.
-Yes Yes No No Gain or loss of a dependent - You gain an eligible dependent (for example, through birth, adoption or your eligible child moves in with you) Yes Yes No No You lose an eligible dependent or a dependent loses eligibility (for example, through death, or when an individual is no longer financially supported by you, or your child no longer satisfies the age requirements for health coverage) No No Yes Yes Change in employment status . ···· You, your spouse or dependent gains eligibility for and enrolls in own employer's health FSA, or enrolls self and you in own employer's health plan, because you/he/she starts employment or has an employment status change No No Yes Yes Your spouse or dependent loses eligibility for own employer's health FSA or health plan because you/he/she ends employment or has an employment status change Yes Yes No No
+Event Actions Allowed Enroll Increase Contribution Disenroll Decrease Contribution Change in your marital status You marry Yes Yes No No You marry and either: You and/or your dependent become eligible under and enroll in your new spouse's employer's health plan, or Your spouse is enrolled in his or her employer's health FSA No No Yes Yes You lose your spouse through death, divorce, legal separation or annulment No No No Yes You lose your spouse through death, divorce, legal separation or annulment, and you/your dependents lose coverage under your spouse's employer's health plan or health FSA.
+Yes Yes No No Gain or loss of a dependent You gain an eligible dependent (for example, through birth, adoption or your eligible child moves in with you) Yes Yes No No You lose an eligible dependent or a dependent loses eligibility (for example, through death, or when an individual is no longer financially supported by you, or your child no longer satisfies the age requirements for health coverage) No No Yes Yes Change in employment status ···· ······ You gain eligibility for and enroll in UC's health FSA, because you start employment or have an employment status change Yes No No No Your spouse or dependent gains eligibility for and enrolls in own employer's health FSA, or enrolls self and you in own employer's nealth plan, because he/she starts employment or has an employment status change No No Yes Yes You lose eligibility for UC's health FSA because you end employment or have an employment status change No No Yes Yes Your spouse or dependent loses eligibility for own employer's health FSA or health plan because he/she ends employment or has an employment status change Yes Yes No No

 Questions?
-Contact CONEXIS at 800-482-4120.
+Contact WageWorks at 800-482-4120.